skeeto/resurrect-js/README.md

 unwrapped.
 This means extra properties added to these objects will not be preserved.

-DOM objects and functions cannot be serialized.
-Resurrect will throw an error if these types are found when traversing a data structure.
+Functions cannot ever be serialized.
+Resurrect will throw an error if a function is found when traversing a data structure.

 ## See Also